Admission to a Graduate Program

 Readmission

 Graduate students who withdraw from the university or are suspended from their program must apply for readmission through the Office of Graduate Studies at least one month prior to registration for that semester.
-Readmission forms are available from the Office of Graduate Studies.
+Readmission forms are available from the Office of Graduate Studies and Graduate Academic Advisors can assist in the completion of the readmission form.
 If any graduate work was undertaken at another institution during the intervening time, those transcripts must be furnished to the Office of Graduate Studies.
-The degree program’s Program Coordinator will review the readmission request and make a recommendation for readmission to the Dean of Graduate Studies.
-The student’s Academic advisor will work with the returning student to file a new Plan of Study.
-Note that the program description and curriculum in effect at the time of readmission applies to the student’s academic program plans.
+The Graduate Dean may consult the program coordinator and the program enrollment counselor in consideration of the readmission petition.

 Special Student - Post-Graduate Status

-Any student holding a baccalaureate or professional degree from a regionally accredited institution may register for individual courses at the graduate level without making formal application to a degree program.
+Any student holding a baccalaureate or professional degree from a regionally accredited institution may register for individual courses at the graduate level without making a formal application to a degree program.
 An applicant seeking special student status is not required to furnish transcripts or recommendations.
 There is no minimum GPA requirement.
 To apply for admission to specific courses, the student must complete the Special Student Post-Graduate Status online application and then meet prerequisite conditions for the specific course(s), as determined by the course instructor.

 If a special student decides to work toward a graduate degree he/she must apply for admission into the degree program.
 A maximum of nine (9) graduate credit hours earned while enrolled as a special student may be applied to a graduate degree program.
 Students who have been denied admission to a degree program are permitted to apply for special student status and may enroll for individual courses.
 Special students are not eligible for financial aid.